JuliaData/DataFrames.jl/doc/sections/02_getting_started.md

 	removeNA(dv)
 	mean(removeNA(dv))

 Instead of removing `NA` values, you can try to ignore them using the `failNA` function.
-The `failNA` function attempt to convert a `DataVector{T}` to a `Vector{T}` and will throw an error if any `NA` values are encountered.
-If we were dealing with a vector like the following, `failNA` will work just right:
+The `failNA` function will attempt to convert a `DataArray{T}` to a `Array{T}`.
+The `failNA` function will throw an error if any `NA` values are encountered during the conversion process.
+If the input vector does not contain any `NA` values, the conversion will succeed and return a standard Julia `Array` object:

 	dv = DataArray([1, 3, 2, 5, 4])
 	mean(failNA(dv))

-In addition to removing or ignoring `NA` values, it's possible to replace them using the `replaceNA` function:
+In addition to removing or ignoring `NA` values, you can also replace any `NA` values using the `replaceNA` function:

 	dv = DataArray([1, 3, 2, 5, 4])
 	dv[1] = NA
 	mean(replaceNA(dv, 11))

-Which strategy for dealing with `NA` values is most appropriate will typically depend on the details of your situation.
+Which strategy for dealing with `NA` values is most appropriate will typically depend on the specific details of your data analysis pathway.

-In modern data analysis `NA` values don't simply arise in vector-like data.
-The `DataMatrix` and `DataFrame` structures are also capable of handling `NA` values.
-You can confirm for yourself that the presence of `NA` values poisons matrix operations in the same way that it poisons vector operations by creating a simple `DataMatrix` and trying to perform matrix multiplication:
+Although the examples above employed only 1D `DataArray` objects, the `DataArray` type defines a completely generic N-dimensional array type.
+Operations on generic `DataArray` objects work in higher dimensions in the same way that they work on Julia's Base `Array` type:

 	dm = DataArray([1.0 0.0; 0.0 1.0])
 	dm[1, 1] = NA
 	dm * dm

-## Working with Tabular Data Sets

-As we said before, working with simple `DataVector` and `DataMatrix` gets boring after a while.
-To express interesting types of tabular data sets, we'll create a simple `DataFrame` piece-by-piece:
+## The `DataFrame` Type

+The `DataFrame` type can be used to represent data tables, each column of which is a `DataArray`.
+You can specify the columns using keyword arguments:

+	df = DataFrame(A = 1:4, B = ["M", "F", "F", "M"])

+It is also possible to construct a `DataFrame` column-by-column:

 	df = DataFrame()
 	df["A"] = 1:4
 	df["B"] = ["M", "F", "F", "M"]
 	df

-Because we know all of the columns in advance, this specific `DataFrame` could have been created more concisely using keyword arguments:

-	df = DataFrame(A = 1:4, B = ["M", "F", "F", "M"])

-In practice, we're more likely to use an existing data set than to construct one from scratch.
-To load a more interesting data set, we can use the `readtable()` function.
-To make use of it, we'll need a data set stored in a simple format like the comma separated values (CSV) standard.
-There are some simple examples of CSV files included with the DataFrames package.
-We can find them using basic file operations in Julia:

-	mydir = Pkg.dir("DataFrames", "test", "data", "scaling")
-	filenames = readdir(mydir)
-	df = readtable(joinpath(mydir, filenames[1]))

-The resulting `DataFrame` has many similar rows.
-We can check its size using the `size` function:
+The `DataFrame` we build in this way has 4 rows and 2 columns.
+You can check this using `size` function:

 	nrows = size(df, 1)
 	ncols = size(df, 2)